n-ivkovic/tspreed/README.md

 The default values will be stored in the user-specific config file `~/.config/tspreed/tspreed.rc` (`$XDG_CONFIG_HOME/tspreed/tspreed.rc` if defined) after installation.

+## Contributing

+Please attempt to adhere to the following when creating a pull request:

+* Ensure all shell script written is POSIX-compliant.
+This can be checked using [ShellCheck](https://www.shellcheck.net/).
+Ensure ShellCheck gives no addtional warnings when the changes made are checked compared to any warnings given when the `develop` branch is checked.
+If there are additional warnings please provide a justificaition.
+* Ensure the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model is (somewhat) adhered to.
+Ensure changes are branched from `develop` and the PR merges back into `develop`.
+Note that if the pull request is accepted the target branch maybe changed to either `feature/[branch-name]` or `fix/[branch-name]`.

 ## Licence

 Copyright © 2020 Nicholas Ivkovic.